fahamgeer177/coraliser/README.md

 - Access to a Firecrawl API key (set as `FIRECRAWL_API_KEY` in your environment variables)
 - Node.js and npm installed (for running the Firecrawl MCP)
 - Basic familiarity with terminal commands and Python virtual environments
-- Coral Server running (typically at `http://localhost:5555`) if you intend to run the coralized agent
+- Coral Server running (typically at `http://localhost:5555`) if you intend to run the coralised agent

-## Setting Up and Running the Coralizer
+## Setting Up and Running the Coraliser

 ### 1. Set Up the Virtual Environment